esbennn/chromecastize/README.md

 chromecastize
 =============

 *Fork of https://github.com/petrkotek/chromecastize.
-The only difference is, that this also checks video streams Reference Frames and corrects them for Chromecast compatibility if nescessary.*
+The only difference is, that this also checks video streams Reference Frames and corrects them for Chromecast compatibility if necessary.*

 Simple bash script to convert video files into Google Chromecast supported format.